llambiel/letsecureme/post.md

     ssl_stapling on;
     ssl_stapling_verify on;

 We enable OCSP stapling.
-OCSP stapling is well described in details [here](https://www.maxcdn.com/one/visual-glossary/ocsp-stapling/)
+OCSP stapling is well described in details [here](https://www.maxcdn.com/one/visual-glossary/ocsp-stapling/).

     add_header Strict-Transport-Security "max-age=31557600; includeSubDomains";

 Here we add a HTTP header instructing the client browser to force a HTTPS connection to our domain and __all our Subdomains for 1 year__. __Warning__ be careful here before applying it in production, you must ensure first that all your subdomains are being secured as well.

-Let's re-test again our setup: https://www.ssllabs.com/ssltest/:
+Let's re-test again our setup with [Qualys SSL](https://www.ssllabs.com/ssltest/):

 ![alt text](static/images/qualys2.png "Qualys SSL final check")